dirigonaut/video-sync/RoadMap.md

     - On video start total time is a NaN:NaN[Fixed]
     - Sometimes on video load the video does not load properly[Fixed]
     - Difference is not showing correctly for player times which is causing sync pauses not to be issued.[Fixed]
+    - On reload of page for admin get all current/queued encodings.[Fixed]
   - Memory Bugs:
     - chrome heap shows that sourceBuffers, MediaSource, video have leaks
   - Encoding Bugs: